British Values Statement

 Mutual respect is at the heart of what we believe and is taught through:

-We encourage all pupils to understand that they have rights and responsibilities as citizens within Cedars Manor School and the wider community.
+At Cedars we encourage all pupils to understand that they have rights and responsibilities as citizens within Cedars Manor School and the wider community.